Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 I should point out that this is not new to Kenneth.

-He's been following these issues for some time, but he's talking now of the coming nuclear showdown with Iran, not just because Iran's in the news so much lately and we're trying to figure out what to do with them.
+He's been following these issues for some time, but he's talking now of the coming nuclear showdown with Iran, not just because Iran's in the news so much lately and we're trying to figure out what to do with him.

 But you do talk about a lot of what would have to be considered failures by the CIA along the way regarding many of the issues with Iran.